cagla-su/Arch-Linux-Post-Installation-Guide/README.md

-# Cutie Penguins' Arch Linux Post-Installation Guide - Thinkpad T490
+# Cutie Penguins' Arch Linux Post-Installation Guide
-Hello!
-I wrote this guide for **[Thinkpad T490](https://psref.lenovo.com/syspool/Sys/PDF/ThinkPad/ThinkPad_T490/ThinkPad_T490_Spec.PDF) specifically**, however you can still follow **almost** all the steps if you don't have the same computer as I have.
+Hello 🤭.
+In this guide, you will be informed about the Arch Linux post-installation steps.
 So, let's begin!
 ## Install AUR Helper
 Normally, everyone prefers [yay](https://github.com/Jguer/yay) but I prefer [paru](https://github.com/Morganamilo/paru) since it is written in [rust](https://www.rust-lang.org/).
 ### Install Paru AUR Helper